andreamazzitelli/checkBin/doc/First Delivery/Technology.md

 <img src="../../img/binOverview.png" width="500">

-Every smart bin will have an identifier code to be identified, which is also linked to its position.
+Every smart bin will have an id code to be identified, which is also linked to its position.
 It will be equipped with:

 ***LoRaWAN compatible STM board***
 STM32L0 Discovery kit LoRa, Sigfox, low-power wireless.
 The module is powered by an STM32L072CZ microcontroller and SX1276 transceiver.
 The transceiver features the LoRa long-range modem, providing ultra-long-range spread-spectrum communication and high interference immunity, minimizing current consumption.